hjwp/python-conference-beginners-day/python-ecosystem.md

+This document starts with bullet point notes for presenters, and then at the end has further reading + notes for students

 # The Python Ecosystem

 # The origin story

 * Free software and Open Source.
-Stallman, GNU, Linux, Torvalds
+MIT hackers, the Mac and PC revolution, Stallman, GNU, Linux, Torvalds

-### Resources and further reading
+## Resources and further reading

-* "In the Beginning was the Command Line" by Neal Stephenson: http://www.cryptonomicon.com/beginning.html
-* "Hackers" by Steve Levy: http://www.stevenlevy.com/index.php/books/hackers
-* The GNU Philosophy articles: https://www.gnu.org/philosophy/philosophy.html